minh-nguyenhoang/torch-NoisyNN/README.md

 This implementation is inspired from [kytimmylai's implementation](https://github.com/kytimmylai/NoisyNN-PyTorch/tree/main)

-This implementation using Pytorch's hook mechanism to alter the model behaviour, so you don't have to rewrite any of your model souce code.
+This implementation using Pytorch's hook mechanism to alter the model behaviour, so you don't have to rewrite any of your model source code.

 Usage: [tutorial.ipynb](https://github.com/minh-nguyenhoang/torch-NoisyNN/blob/main/tutorial.ipynb)